IBM/cp4ba-jam-in-a-box/docs/24.0.1/Solutions/Client Onboarding/README_2401_SelfDeploy.md

 ## **Overview**

 This type of Jam-in-a-Box approach provides you with the largest flexibility to deploy the Client Onboarding assets to the environment of your choice.
-It is provided to you by the IBM Business Automation and Digital Labor SWAT team through the deployment tool.
+It is provided to you by the IBM Business Automation and Digital Labor Tiger (aka SWAT) team through the deployment tool.

 The major benefits of using this environment are: